Updated: Aug 6

 I've witnessed my father enjoying exactly one science fiction movie in my lifetime.
 It was the original adaptation of Planet of the Apes (1968) with Charlton Heston.
 How could he not like a screenplay which was written by Rod Serling--backward--three times?
-(Serling finally gave up, not realizing the producers of the film adored his screenplay.)
+(Serling finally gave up, not realizing the producers of the film loved his screenplay.)

 Therefore, it is possible for fiction to achieve the impossible!